jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 To learn more about configuring Eclipse or other desktop clients to work with your Git repository, [see Setting up Eclipse, Git, and Rational Team Concert Desktop Clients for use with DevOps Service][26].

-To learn about how to integrate unit testing into your Bluemix DevOps Services projects, [see Developing Bluemix applications in Java with Eclipse and Bluemix DevOps Services][40].
+To learn about how to integrate unit testing into your Bluemix DevOps Services projects, [see Developing Bluemix apps in Java with Eclipse and Bluemix DevOps Services][40].

    [1]: https://bluemix.net/ (Bluemix)
    [2]: /tutorials/jazzeditorjava/images/bm-join.png